 MOTO’s pair of headphones is light, thanks to a plastic body, and portable, thanks to folding cups.
 It’s also really comfortable to wear them – cups and overhead have foam cushions on them, covered in a soft eco-leather.
 It’s just enough for you to don’t feel the pressure when wearing them, especially given that you can adjust the height of each cup.
-The inner side of the headphones contains stylized marks for the left & right cup (for the people like me who are obsessed with wearing headphones the right way), make, model name, and certification information.

 More on the matter of sound.
 I’m not going to pretend that I’m an audiophile that can distinguish the lossless audio from the lossy one in a matter of seconds and dive deeper into the nuances of the sound.
 But if the headphones’ sound is bad – I can tell it.
 Thankfully, that’s not the case with MOTO XT500+.

-I’ve tested them with Forza Horizon 5 soundtrack on Spotify – as a great and pretty diverse showcase of different music genres: from pop to rock, and from EDM to the classics.
+I’ve tested them with Forza Horizon 5 soundtrack on Spotify – as great and pretty diverse showcase of different music genres: from pop to rock, and from EDM to the classics.
 And regardless of the playlist, I’ve never wanted to take headphones off and change it to something different, all the tracks were sounding good: is it guitar riffs on Bring Me The Horizon – Teardrops, or high pitch sounds of Deadmau5 & Wolfgang Gartner – Channel 43.
 But you need to keep in mind some peculiarities of MOTO XT500+ sound: by default, headphones favor instruments over vocals, so if your playlist contains mostly vocal tracks – you’d better use an equalizer to adjust this.

 But when I was really impressed is when I decided to listen to some Psy/Uplifting Trance, and something that sounded mushy on my good old Sennheiser HD202, like Angry Man – Tyrant (Angry Acid Mix) or Rompasso – Angetenar (Alexander Popov & Paul Oakenfold Remix) finally sounded clear and crisp, even at maximum volume.